 If you can relate to this story, you aren’t alone.
 In fact, if you can’t relate to this story (or some variation of it), you are likely in the minority.
 As Stephen Covey observed, “Most people don’t listen with the intent to understand, but with the intent to reply.”
 The norm in our world is for people to talk at each other rather than to each other, to use conversation to voice one’s own opinion rather than to truly understand the other person.

-This tendency becomes especially problematic when one interacts with a hurting loved one.
+This tendency becomes especially problematic when interacting with a hurting loved one.
 We often refer to these people as “fixers”—those who seem more interested in offering their advice on how to correct a situation than truly hearing, understanding, and sympathizing with the person in pain.
-This “fixer” mentality can often be hurtful and counterproductive.
+The “fixer” mentality can often be hurtful and counterproductive.
 Yet, never sharing our thoughts and advice also seems problematic.
 So, how do we know when to give advice and when to listen?

 Quick to listen, slow to speak [advice]

 Advice, itself, is a positive thing.
-Most of the time, when someone offers advice, it is because he wants good for the person to whom he’s talking.
+Most of the time, when someone offers advice, he wants good for the person to whom he’s talking.
 Why, then, is advice often hurtful?
 Who wouldn’t want direction on how to better herself or her situation?

-Often the problem is not in the advice itself but in how or when it is delivered.
-Yes, some advice can be flat out bad.
+Often, the problem is not in the advice itself but in how or when it is delivered.
+Yes, some advice can be flat-out bad.
 But what usually makes advice harmful is what precedes it—or better yet, what doesn’t precede it, namely listening and understanding.
-Advising without first listening is like driving a car without oil—it usually won’t work, and if it does, it will likely cause damage.
+Advising without first listening is like driving a car without oil—it usually won’t work, and even if it does, it will likely cause damage.

-When walking alongside hurting loved ones, we should take the Apostle James’ words to heart: “Everyone should be quick to listen, slow to speak…” Whether or not we give advice, our first priority should always be to listen and understand (not to “fix”).
+When walking alongside hurting loved ones, we should take James’ words to heart: “Everyone should be quick to listen, slow to speak…” (James 1:19).
+Whether or not we give advice, our first priority should always be to listen and understand (not to “fix”).
 Consider four problems with a fix-first approach (i.e., prioritizing fixing over listening and understanding) and what makes a listen-first approach superior.

 (1) The fix-first approach is often prideful—and foolish.